 Book your cruise here: Pursuit Banff Jasper Collection | Maligne Lake Cruise.

 Maligne Canyon Wilderness Kitchen

-Maligne Canyon Wilderness Kitchen, Jasper’s newest restaurant, is located at the Maligne Canyon Trailhead.
+Maligne Canyon Wilderness Kitchen is located at the Maligne Canyon Trailhead.
 With a smokehouse-inspired menu and rustically elegant decor, you will feel right at home in a sun dress or hiking attire.
 From the patio, you can hear the Maligne River roaring below; and on a chilly day, you can sit by a fire and keep warm.
-We’ve dined here three times this year and plan to come back!
+We’ve dined here three times this year and will be back!